Mayank-1336/SCM_PR18/README.md

 11. **Search Functionality:**
     - Add a search bar to enable users to search for specific images by keywords or tags.

-12. **Accessibility:**
-    - Ensure the gallery is accessible to users with disabilities by following best practices for HTML semantics, keyboard navigation, and screen reader compatibility.